 Other Names for Russian Tea Cakes

-In case you got addicted to these cookies (which is a high possibility) you can, of course, make it at home, but if you want to buy it from the store, then you can find it under these names too:
+In case you fell in love with these cookies (which is a high possibility) you can, of course, make it at home, but if you want to buy it from the store, then you can find it under these names too:

 6 simple ingredients to make Russian tea cakes